The determination of the spin and parity of a vector-vector system: Introduction

 \section{Introduction}

 The formation of hadronic matter is one of the few poorly understood parts of Quantum Chromodynamics (QCD).
-QCD is the fundamental theory of the strong interaction, but the quarks and gluons that constitute its degrees of freedom can only be resolved in hard processes with large momentum transfer.
-At lower energy scales where hadrons emerge, perturbative QCD is not applicable.
 The quark model (QM)~\cite{GellMann:1964nj,Godfrey:1985xj} works well in classifying conventional hadronic states into mesons and baryons built from the constituent quarks bound in the confined potential.
-Hadrons beyond conventional mesons and baryons, such as glueballs containing constituent gluons, hybrid states containing quarks and gluons, and multiquark states, are referred to as exotic hadrons~\cite{Klempt:2007cp,Meyer:2015eta}.
-They are allowed by the QM, however they have not been seen experimentally until recently.
-Over the last decade overwhelming evidence has accumulated for exotic hadrons that include the observation of $XYZ$ states in the charmonium spectrum~\cite{Godfrey:2008nc}, pentaquark states~\cite{Aaij:2015tga,Aaij:2019vzc}, as well as resonance-like phenomena from the triangle singularity in hadron scattering~\cite{Alexeev:2020lvq}.
-Nevertheless, the overall picture and the categorisation of these states remain unclear.
-The spin-parity of the observed exotic hadrons is a critical part of the formation puzzle.
-In most cases it can be accessed experimentally but the separation of the different spin-parity hypotheses is often rather cumbersome and requires a case-by-case treatment.
-In this paper we address the problem of the spin-parity assignment for a system of two identical vectors that decay to a pair of leptons or a pair of scalar particles.
+Hadrons beyond conventional mesons and baryons, such as glueballs, hybrid states, and multiquark states, are referred to as exotic hadrons~\cite{Klempt:2007cp,Meyer:2015eta}.
+They are allowed by the QM, however they have not been seen experimentally until recently~\cite{Olsen:2017bmm, Brambilla:2019esw}.
+Over the last decade, overwhelming evidence has accumulated for exotic hadrons including tetraquarks, pentaquarks and hadronic molecules in the heavy quarkonium system~\cite{Godfrey:2008nc, Aaij:2015tga,Aaij:2019vzc,Guo:2017jvc}, and beyond~\cite{LHCb:2020bls,LHCb:2020pxc,LHCb:2020bwg,LHCb:2022sfr,LHCb:2022lzp,LHCb:2021vvq,LHCb:2021auc}.
+Despite the large progress in the field, the overall picture and the categorisation of these states remain unclear.